HOLDEN CAULFIELD HITS THE BEACH

 -- The Catcher in the Rye

 On June 6, 1944, when 4,000 landing craft stormed the beaches of Normandy, soldiers poured into the shallow surf.
 Each carried up to 100 pounds of equipment.
 M-1 rifle with bayonet.
 M-1928 haversack.
 Ten-pocket ammo belt, pistol, rifle sling, small shovel, pick, first aid pouch, canteen, gas mask. . .
 Some soldiers carried books.
 Tom Sawyer.
 Huck Finn.
 A Tree Grows in Brooklyn.
-But one soldier carried his own book, six chapters of a novel that, once the war was was won, would capture the hearts of a generation.
+But one soldier carried his own book, six chapters of a novel that would soon capture the hearts of a generation.

 If you really want to know the truth about it, the first thing you'll want to know is where I was born, and what my lousy childhood was like. . .

 Soldiers in the Fourth Infantry Division called Sergeant Salinger "Jerry."
 Tall, lean, and handsome, with a Park Avenue upbringing, he seemed too delicate for war.
 Many in the invasion force assembling in England heard him typing, typing away in the barracks but few knew he had published short stories in major magazines.
 He rarely talked about writing.
 With his fingernails tobacco stained and nail-bitten, Jerry seemed just a regular guy, kinder than most sergeants, but ready to fight.

 In the week before the D-Day, Salinger's division was kept on a troopship in Devon, waiting.
 False rumors abounded.
 Tomorrow would be the day.
 No, the next day.
 The next. . .
 Rain was relentless.
 Then on the night of June 5, soldiers were given a steak dinner and told to sleep.
 Few did.
 In the early morning darkness, the armada carrying 156,000 men cut loose from the English coast and bobbed in the darkness toward France.